 The Workshop Schedule is posted by early September and early January.
 Our schedule includes topics like memory skills, distraction-free work spaces, time management, procrastionation drafting an exam study schedule, quantitative problem-solving in math and science, writing an essay or multiple-choice exam, and much more.

-View the Fall 2014 workshop schedule and register through the Queen’s Learning Commons.
+View the winter 2015 workshop schedule and register through the Queen’s Learning Commons.
 Don’t want to register?
 That’s fine — you are also welcome to drop in!
 All workshops are in Room 121 of Stauffer Library.